 Are you ready for a real treat today?
 Fluffy Apple Pancakes with Maple Syrup Butter is not only a 30-minute recipe but also one of the best pancake recipes that can bring your family together.
 I believe this recipe can bring people together because it has worked for me several times.

-One of the best fruit that gives pancakes an extraordinary taste when mixed with spices, is apple.
-When apples are mixed with spices such as ginger, nutmeg, and cinnamon, not only you get a wonderful aromatic breakfast, but also a delicious breakfast.
+One of the best fruit that gives pancakes an extraordinary taste when mixed with spices is the apple.
+When apples are mixed with ginger, nutmeg, and cinnamon, you get an excellent aromatic, and delicious breakfast.

 The recipe contains two apples, peeled, cored, and grated.
 I have seen several recipes with diced or sliced apples but not with grated apples.
 The grated apples keep the pancakes fluffy and moist.
 It is the best way to have a winning breakfast dish.

-This wonderful treat is not only ready in minutes, but you can also make it any time your heart desires.
+This wonderful treat is not only ready in minutes, but you can also make it whenever your heart desires.
 The only thing that may stop you from making it is flour.

 The recipe requires self-rising flour.
 I don’t usually have self-rising flour in my home.
 And if I do is for specialty cakes and my favorite apple pancakes recipe.
 My preferred choice of flour brand is King Arthur Self-Rising Flour.
 I am seriously in love with this brand!